 Your challenge, as you begin the process of deciding where to launch your live- or retire-overseas adventures, is to consider the world in the context of your personal circumstances and objectives.
 Then you can connect the dots between the world’s most interesting and appealing places to spend time… and your own situation.

 Step one, though, is to be clear in your own mind what your situation is.

 And, critically, if you’re intending to make your move with a significant other, you need to come to these understandings jointly.
-If he or she and you have different ideas about what constitutes a dream life overseas, you want to identify the differences and address them sooner rather than later.
+If you and your significant other have different ideas about what constitutes a dream life overseas, you want to identify the differences and address them sooner rather than later.

-Here are the fundamental issues you must consider at this getting-started stage of your go-overseas adventure:
+Here are the fundamental issues you must consider at this getting-started stage of your go-overseas process:

 Critical Issue #1: Are you planning to move alone?
 With a significant other?
 With other family members?
 With children?

 As I said, if you’re moving with a significant other or with other family members, you must work to consider every issue and to address every question together, and you must allow all sides a voice.
 Making a success of a new life overseas requires energy, commitment, and a positive attitude.
 You don’t want to force someone into it.

 If you’re planning to move with children, then at least one of your priorities is clear: The children.
 You’ll want to take their comfort, care, security, and education into account above all else.

 Critical Issue #2: How concerned are you with what your family and friends think?